How to fix your online business reputation

 How to remove bad reviews

 Step one in all online review site engagement is to claim your business listings on Google, Yelp, Facebook, TripAdvisor, and all other applicable sites (such as OpenTable for restaurants).
+Plus, new research from Womply shows that businesses that claim their listings on multiple online business reviews sites make 58% more money!
 Click the links for detailed, step-by-step articles on that process.

 Once you have claimed your pages, you can start responding to reviews and flagging any appropriate ones for removal.